-You want to make the journalist’s life as easy as possible, which means that you shouldn’t make them open another link to get the information they are expected to read.
+You want to make the journalist’s life as easy as possible.
+As a result, you shouldn’t force them to open another link to get the information they are expected to read.
 Downloading a document can be risky for anyone and no one wants to accidentally download a virus to get a story.

-While it is possible -even convenient – to use press release distribution services you should compliment this with some targeted pitching.
+It is possible – even convenient – to use press release distribution services.
+For the best results, you should compliment this with some targeted pitching.
 Targeted pitching helps you build relationships with journalists who can help you generate the publicity your brand deserves in the future.

-Make sure that your grammar and spelling has no errors because mistakes show that you don’t really care about your press release and you’re not bothered about coming across as a professional.
-Make sure you double and triple check before you send it out.
+Make sure that your grammar and spelling have no errors because mistakes show that you don’t really care about your press release and you’re not bothered about coming across as a professional.
+Make sure you copyedit your press release before you send it out.
 One wrong move could end in rejection.

 Once your press release has been accepted, try and keep the relationship going.
 Try and help these journalists write more good stories in the future.
 This way, you can build mutually beneficial relationships with your media contacts.
 If you can consistently be a valuable source of information for a journalist, then they will happily be a source of positive media coverage for your brand.

-Getting media coverage by email is not easy, but if you have got the right tools and tips, you will be able to hit the ground running right with the perfect pitch to match the perfect press release.
+Getting media coverage by email is not easy.
+However, if you have got the right tools and tips, you will be able to hit the ground running right with the perfect pitch to match the perfect press release.

 Do you need help developing the perfect targeted pitching strategy to go with your press release?
 At Pressfarm, we can help you do this…and more!
 We are skilled at helping brands in different industries to create quality content such as professional press releases, compelling guest posts and creative media kits.
 Beyond helping you to create this content, we can also help you to put it in front of the right eyes.